anthonysetiadi/portfolio-node-express/README.md

 ## How to Run App
 - This app requires Node.js.
 If you haven't installed Node.js.
 Please install from https://nodejs.org/
-- In your command line or terminal, install all dependencies using 'npm install' command
+- In your command line or terminal, install all dependencies using `npm install` command
-- To commence the app to run on localhost:3000, use the 'npm start' command
+- To commence the app to run on localhost:3000, use the `npm start` command

 ## 'Exceeds' functionality
 - Sidebar colors changed